naasking/AutoDiffSharp/README.md

 }
 ```

-The advantage here is that the continuation eliminates the need to build NxM arrays to track the derivative vectors as I was doing in an older version of this repo, while still retaining the ability to compute the derivatives of all input parameters simultaneously:
+Where `Dual` is restricted to efficiently computing the derivative of only one parameter, `Codual` can efficiently compute the derivative of *all* parameters simultaneously:

 ```csharp
 var y = Calculus.DifferentiateAt(x0, x1, function);
 Console.WriteLine("x0' = " + y.Derivative(0));
 Console.WriteLine("x1' = " + y.Derivative(1));
 ```

+We can achieve the same for `Dual` by using a vector of derivatives instead of a single derivative, as I was doing in an [older version of this repo](https://github.com/naasking/AutoDiffSharp/tree/d5fd521cf784feab7e7209dd078abe9a7ff2f4be), but this has considerably worse space and time complexity.

 In general, forward-mode AD is best suited for functions of type R->R<sup>N</sup>, which are functions of a single real number to a set of real numbers, where reverse mode AD is best suited for functions of type R<sup>N</sup>->R. The latter type are pretty common in machine learning these days.